4rlm/crm_formatter/README.md

 ### III.
 Examples
 Some of the examples are excessively verbose to help illustrate the datatypes and processes.
 Here are a few guidelines and tips:

-**3. Web Examples at the very bottom is the most detailed and recent.
-It might be a good place to start.**
-*These are just examples below, not strict usage guides ...*
+*These are just examples, not strict usage guides ...*

 #### 1. Address Examples
 ```